M-Arslan-Tayyb/StudyNotion/README.md

 # StudyNotion
 StudyNotion is a fully functional ed-tech platform that enables users to create, consume, and rate educational content.
 The platform is built using the MERN stack, which includes ReactJS, NodeJS, MongoDB, and ExpressJS.

-mainpage

-Project Description
+# Project Description
-StudyNotion aims to provide:
+# StudyNotion aims to provide:

 A seamless and interactive learning experience for students, making education more accessible and engaging.